NVIDIA/DALI/docs/advanced_topics_sharding.rst

 - | ``last_batch_padded``: Determines whether the tail of the data consists of data from the next shard (``False``) or is duplicated dummy data (``True``).
   | It is applicable when the shard size is not a multiple of the batch size,
-- | ``last_batch_policy`` - Determines the policy about the last batch when the shard size is not divisible by the batch size.
+- | ``last_batch_policy`` - Determines the handling of the last batch when the shard size is not divisible by the batch size.
   | It affects batches only partially filled with the data.
-It is controlled by the
+See
-    :meth:`~nvidia.dali.plugin.base_iterator.LastBatchPolicy` enum.
+    :meth:`~nvidia.dali.plugin.base_iterator.LastBatchPolicy` enum for possible values..

 - ``fill_last_batch`` – (Deprecated in favour of ``last_batch_policy``) Determines whether the last
   batch should be full, regardless of whether the shard size is divisible by the batch size.

 Enums
 ~~~~~